 Salaries vary widely by type of employer, amount of experience, and reputation of the individual.
 Those who work in retail stores usually earn a commission, which can be irregular.
 Designers who work in large specialized design and architectural firms earn higher and more stable salaries.
 Salaried Interior Designers usually earn higher and more stable incomes than self-employed or freelance Designers.
 However, incomes of self-employed and freelance Designers vary with their talent, business ability, reputation, and type of clientele.

-The median wage in 2016 for Interior Designers in California is $56,406 annually, or $27.12 hourly.
+The median wage in 2016 for Interior Designers in California was $56,406 annually, or $27.12 hourly.
 The median is the point at which half of the workers earn more and half earn less.